FBI v Apple

 Search Warrant, Dec.
 22, 2010 (Michael S. Kupersmith, Superior Court Judge, Chittenden Unit).
 The following provisions in the search warrant were approved by the Vermont Supreme Court:

--- "Inspection and investigation of the subject computer must be done by either an independent third party or specially trained computer personnel who are not involved in the investigation while staying behind a firewall, that is in the absence of other agents of the State, and subject to a ban on copying or communicating to any person or the State any information found on the subject computer other than digital evidence relating to identity theft offenses."
+or specially trained computer personnel who are not involved in the investigation while staying behind a firewall, that is in the absence of other agents of the State, and subject to a ban on copying or communicating to any person or the State any information found on the subject computer other than digital evidence relating to identity theft offenses."

 -- "Any digital evidence relating to the offenses being investigated must be segregated and redacted before it is provided to the State, no matter how intermingled it is."